VAMSINADH2000/AI-UNH-FAQ-BOT/README.md

 - Validity of Pinecone and OpenAI API keys.

 ## Conclusion
 This  provides a detailed guide for setting up and running the University of New Haven FAQ Chatbot.
-For support or to report issues, please contact the development team.
+For support or queries,  contact [Krishna Vamsi Nadh](https://www.linkedin.com/in/krishnavamsinadh/).